aws-samples/scp-alternative-solution/README.md

 Login to Security account and perform the following deployment:

 * Select the CloudFormation template file [020-create-s3-bucket-in-security-account.yaml](cloudformation/020-create-s3-bucket-in-security-account.yaml) to create an S3 bucket for CloudFormation deployment.
-    * *Note*: The SCP policy files should be uploaded to the bucket folder **permission-boundary-policy** in the security account, The naming convention of the policy files are:
+    * *Note*: The SCP policy files must be uploaded to the bucket folder **permission-boundary-policy** in the security account, The naming convention of the policy files are:
         * Account-level policy file: `account-<ACCOUNT-ID>.json`
         * Organization unit level file: `<OrganizationUnit-ID>.json`
 * The assets file has been created in step __Build Artifacts__.
 Upload all the files in the assets directory to the root directory of the above S3 bucket.